HF-Enjoyer/many-particle-ballet/README.md

 1. Number of particles N
 2. Lattice size (basically all the coordinates) - don't set too much.
 10-50 is OK.
 3. Iterations.
 After this number of iterations the code stops.
 I recommend using 1000-20000 depending on N.
-4. Temperature(K).
+4. Temperature (K).
 In the scale of this code 0.1 is low and 5K is extremely high.
 5. Potentials.
 Currently there are two to choose from: inverse (which is a gravitational-like potential) and Lennard-Jones.
     The latter is set in the way that the depth of the well $\varepsilon=-5.0$, the $\sigma$ parameter is set so as to have $r_{min}=2^{1/6}\sigma=1$.
 Potentials are selected in the input file by the names `inverse` and `LJ`.
+6. Polymer parameter. `True` if you want to look at the polymer chain of length N, `False` if you want to look at the monoatomic gas. (see below)
 6. Coordinates.
 In this version just leave `random`.

 ### Outputs and useful data